netham45/screamrouter/README.md

 * Volume control at every level: Source, Route, Sink, and Group

 #### Audio Processing and Playback
-* Custom mixer/equalizer/channel layout processor for minimal latency
+* Custom mixer/equalizer/channel layout processor for minimal latency, implemented in both Python and C++
 * Adjustable equalization for any sink, route, source, or group
 * MP3 stream exposure for browser-based listening of all sinks
 * URL playback capability for sinks or sink groups